 Making your Yorkshare site accessible

-View this blog post on Accessibility in Yorkshare for disabled users for ways to apply the ideas above.
+View our page on Making VLE sites accessible for ways to apply the ideas above.

 5 steps towards an inclusive lecture